What Makes Our Program Distinct?

 Notice Inviting Third Party Comments

-The nurse-midwifery program at University of Minnesota, School of Nursing, Minneapolis, Minnesota is scheduled to be reviewed by the Accreditation Commission for Midwifery Education (ACME), Board of Review (BOR) of the American College of Nurse-Midwives for continuing accreditation in July 2021.
+The nurse-midwifery program at the University of Minnesota, School of Nursing, Minneapolis, Minnesota is scheduled to be reviewed by the Accreditation Commission for Midwifery Education (ACME), Board of Review (BOR) of the American College of Nurse-Midwives for continuing accreditation in July 2020.
 All comments should be in print or electronic form and sent to ACME at the ACNM national office.
-Email: firstname.lastname@example.org.
-Mail: ACME, Attn: Third Party Comments, 8403 Colesville Road, Suite 1230, Silver Spring, MD 20910-6374.
-Comments will be included with other program materials at the July 2021 BOR meeting.
-Comments must directly relate to the continuing accreditation of this program and the ACME Criteria for Programmatic Accreditation, May 2019 (revised August 2019).
+Email: email@example.com.
+Mail: ACME, Attn: Third Party Comments, 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374.
+Comments will be included with other program materials at the July 2020 BOR meeting.
+Comments must directly relate to the continuing accreditation of this program and the ACME Criteria for Programmatic Accreditation, May 2019.
 Please cite the particular criterion of concern in your comments.
-The criteria can be found online at: https://www.midwife.org/acme---accreditation-information under the heading ACME Criteria Accreditation-Rev 2019/2020
+The criteria can be found online at www.midwife.org/ACME-Documents under the heading ACME Criteria for Programmatic Accreditation Published August 2019 (revised December 2019).